-Can I just be a normal teen?
+Can I just be a teen?

-There is nothing normal about foster care, but you are a normal teen.
-You have a right to "normalcy."
-Normalcy means participating in age appropriate activities and having similar opportunities that other youth have like hanging out with friends, going on field trips, getting a job, dating, participating in sports and other extracurricular activities, and using social media responsibly.
+There is nothing easy about foster care.
+You have a right to in age-appropriate activities and having similar opportunities that other youth have like hanging out with friends, going on field trips, getting a job, dating, participating in sports and other extracurricular activities, and using social media responsibly.

-However, normalcy does not mean doing whatever you want.
+However, this does not mean doing whatever you want.
 Even teens who are not in foster care have rules to follow.
 Everyone has slightly different rules for their homes.
-Your foster parents should let you know what their house rules and expectations are early on so you can all be on the same page.
-Please be respectful of the rules and other boundaries your foster parents or other caregivers set.
+Your resource parents should let you know what their house rules and expectations are early on so you can all be on the same page.
+Please be respectful of the rules and other boundaries your resource parents or other caregivers set.
 For example, be sure to follow curfew.
-Expect foster parents to monitor your social media activity enough to make sure you are safe and following court orders.
-And even though it might be annoying, your foster parents or other caregivers are doing a good job if they are asking you questions about what you are doing, how you are spending your time, and who you are hanging out with.
+Expect resource parents to monitor your social media activity enough to make sure you are safe and following court orders.
+And even though it might be annoying, your resource parents or other caregivers are doing a good job if they are asking you questions about what you are doing, how you are spending your time, and who you are hanging out with.

-For day-to-day normalcy activities your foster parents are expected to make decisions on your behalf just like they would for their biological children.
-When making decisions related to age appropriate activities, foster parents and other caregivers must consider things like your age, maturity level, potential risk factors and appropriateness of the activity, your best interest, and your behavioral history.
-Foster parents and other caregivers then balance that information with the importance of encouraging your emotional and developmental growth.
+For day-to-day activities your resource parents are expected to make decisions on your behalf just like they would for their biological children.
+When making decisions related to age-appropriate activities, resource parents and other caregivers must consider things like your age, maturity level, potential risk factors and appropriateness of the activity, your best interest, and your behavioral history.
+Resource parents and other caregivers then balance that information with the importance of encouraging your emotional and developmental growth.

-If you are in a group home or other residential facility, there should be someone there who is designated to make decisions related to normalcy.
+If you are in a QRTP or other residential facility, there should be someone there who is designated to make decisions related to participation in extracurricular, social, and similar activities.

-Foster parents and other caregivers can always ask for guidance from the FSW caseworker if they need to.
-There are some situations for which they must get approval from your FSW caseworker like if you want to travel out of state.
-So what does normalcy look like?
-A few more examples...
+Resource parents and other caregivers can always ask for guidance from the caseworker if they need to.
+There are some situations for which they must get approval from your caseworker like if you want to travel out of state, even if 21.